Nursing Care Plan and Nursing Diagnosis for Mental Retardation

 • Spoken language is limited

-Nursing Care Plan for Mental Retardation (MR)
+Nursing Care Plan for Mental Retardation (Intellectual Disability)

 A. Assessment